Finding/Where are Milestones

 - If you want more comprehensive information, our own ‘Repository’ contains details of over 25,000 items and 17,000 photographs, including canal milestones and wayside crosses, each contained in separate ‘layers’ for downloading into Google Earth mapping.
 Full instructions are given, too – click here: http://www.msocrepository.co.uk/

-- Even more comprehensive information from our database is provided in Excel Spreadsheet format; for our 25,000 records, there are up to 30 pieces of information about each artefact – essential for Conservation Officers, Highways Engineers and researchers!
+- Even more comprehensive information from our database is provided in Excel Spreadsheet format; for our 25,000 records, there are up to a dozen pieces of information about each artefact – essential for Conservation Officers, Highways Engineers and researchers!
 Click here for the full spreadsheets shown by location.

 - Our databases are also incorporated in the Historic Environment Records run by Historic England (part of the former English Heritage); look on the Heritage Gateway.

 - If you have photographs for our Geograph presence, information about a new find or a milestone that has been lost, please email the details and any images to email@example.com

 - Please note: Much of the information in our databases is provided by volunteers; locations may not be described accurately, environmental conditions change, waymarkers suffer damage or may be restored.
 The Society accepts no liability for the accuracy of such information or for any action resulting from using or relying on such information.